mlogan914/mlogan914.github.io/_posts/2025-08-27-fragmented-data-flows-to-governed-data-pipelines.md.md

 ---

 <div class="notice--info">
     Many organizations focus on fixing individual data issues but overlook the bigger picture: how data enters, moves, and is governed across the entire environment.
-This article shows a practical before-and-after example of moving from fragmented data flows to governed, versioned pipelines — an approach that supports scalability, trust, and repeatability without relying on tool-first thinking.
+This article shows a practical before-and-after example of moving from fragmented data flows to governed, versioned pipeline — an approach that supports scalability, trust, and repeatability without relying on tool-first thinking.
 </div>

 <img src="/assets/images/governed_data_pipelines.png" alt="governed data pipelines" class="center-image" />